 In the history of the competition, winning teams have enjoyed private trips on the London Eye, tea at Harrods, tea with the Prime Minister’s wife at 10 Downing Street, a trip to ITV News to meet Natasha Kaplinksy, a unique tour of Clarence House and a tour of HM Treasury.

 The Runners Up receive £2,000 in prize money for their school, while the third placed team are awarded £1,000.
 All finalists receive goodie bags and all students receive certificates.

 The winning team will also be supported by Mosaic to develop and launch their business idea, with prize money of £500 and the winning school receiving an additional £2,000.

-The Prince’s Trust Enterprise Challenge launched on the 7th January 2019!
-Keep up to date by following us on social media.
+The Prince’s Trust Enterprise Challenge launches on the 7th January 2019!
+More updates to follow once the competition kicks off.

 The winning teams from each region all competed at the Mosaic Grand Finals, held on the 8th May at the offices of Hogan Lovells LLP in London.
 This was a fantastic day in which the finalist teams presented their pitches to a panel of expert judges.
 The final was compered by TV presenter and broadcaster Nomia Iqbal, who as part of the event hosted a fascinating Q&A session with special guest Jamal Edwards MBE – entrepreneur founder of SB.TV and a Prince’s Trust ambassador.

 At the end of the day Team Ed-Wise from Eden Girls Waltham Forest, London were chosen as winners.
 Their business idea was to disrupt the current substitute teacher market by creating a new online market-place for schools to find quality supply teachers directly, disregarding the use of agencies and the high rates of commission associated with them.